bolt12/free-yeelight-wrapper/README.md

 55443
 ```

-You should set the port to be 55443.
+You should set the port to be _55443_.

+_NOTE:_ You do not need to create this config file, by default `yeelight-wrapper` will
+create one and in the first time you run it, it will try to discover your light bulb and
+update the configuration file.

 ## Features